 It has hooked many of Velazquez’s runners.
 “There’s a demand for a 30-minute efficient workout,” he says.
 “Popularity is absolutely growing.”

 On FitReserve, an East Coast booking system for high-end boutique classes, new 30-minute sessions keep popping up on the schedules.
 “One of the most valuable assets you have is your time,” says co-founder and CEO Megan Smyth.
 “More and more, people are looking for the most efficient way to get a workout in.
 If you only have an hour of your day that you can dedicate to a workout, a 30-minute class allows for travel time to and from the studio, as well as time to shower and go back to work, or wherever you’re going next.”
 Shorter workouts also allow for a more diverse workout routine.
 Instead of committing to an hour on a spin bike, says Smyth, “you can go for a run, and complement it with a short class.”

 The same goes for studios around the country.
-One of Equinox’s most popular group workouts is a 30-minute High Intensity Interval Training class called Firestarter.
+One of Equinox’s most popular group workouts is a 30-minute high-intensity interval training class called Firestarter.
 Cycle streaming brand Peloton offers 20- and 30-minute classes in addition to longer rides, while national boutique chain Barre3 offers a handful of speedy sessions.
-So, when I started noticing 30-minute classes crop up on my go-to studio’s schedule, I was overjoyed, and I wasn’t alone — the classes filled quickly, and had a certain energy to them.
-My fellow exercisers looked almost happy throughout the class, or at least tuned-in.
-There was no lagging at the end, or extra-long water breaks.
+So, when I started noticing 30-minute classes crop up on my go-to studio’s schedule, I was overjoyed, and I was not alone — the classes filled quickly, and had a certain energy to them.
+My fellow exercisers looked almost happy throughout the class or at least tuned-in.
+There was no lagging at the end or extra-long water breaks.
 We got in, we worked hard, and then we were done.

 View this post on Instagram

 Our favorite way to decorate any space.
 Photo via @michaeljbarber #ridepeloton